Those who love both the Rottweiler and the German Shepherd will be glad to hear that a designer breed exists that mixes these two dog breeds.

 In regards to its coat, you should expect a variety out of the Rottie Shepherd.
 Its coat can appear coarse, straight, thick, short, or even harsh.

-The most common colors you’ll see its coat come with is brown, black, red, and fawn.
+The most common colors you’ll see its coat come with are brown, black, red, and fawn.

 How big is a full-grown Rottie Shepherd?